See all HR resources could take a few minutes depending on your internet.

 Professor Björck draws parallels to today's situation.
 The levels of greenhouse gases in the atmosphere are currently changing very rapidly.
 At the same time, global warming is occurring.

-"As long as we don't find any evidence for earlier changes leading to similar simultaneous effects on a global scale, we must see today's as an exception caused by human influence on the earth's carbon cycle", says Svante Björck, continuing:
+"As long as we don't find any evidence for earlier climate changes leading to similar simultaneous effects on a global scale, we must see today's global warming as an exception caused by human influence on the earth's carbon cycle", says Svante Björck, continuing:

 "this is a good example of how geological knowledge can be used to understand our world.
 It offers perspectives on how the earth functions without our direct influence and thus how and to what extent human activity affects the system."